 14.1 This policy will be kept under regular review and amended as appropriate through consultation with staff, parents and the governing body.
-The governors will gauge the success of the policy by the achievements and previously agreed targets outlined in the pupils' IEP, progress review and/or annual review.
+The governors will gauge the success of the policy by the achievements and previously agreed targets outlined in the pupils' individual provision map, progress review and/or annual review.